neurorishika/FlyProjection/README.md

 poetry config virtualenvs.path $CONDA_ENV_PATH
 poetry config virtualenvs.create false
 ```
 where `$CONDA_ENV_PATH` is the location of the conda envs, usually `/home/username/miniforge3/envs` but can be verified by running `conda info --envs`.
+If the environment variable is not defined, make sure to define it and add it to ~/.bashrc first.

 ### PART 6: Clone the Repository